bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 So we have an eight byte field to encode the amount.
 It's also little endian, as you can see, because this would be a shit ton of Bitcoin otherwise.
 And then we have an output script here.
-And the output script is one seven long.
+And the output script is "17" long.
 That is 23.
-Does anybody know what that is?
+Does anybody know what that is (referring to slide)?
 Well, we can look it up, right?
 So that was a pay-to-script hash script, right?
-Yes.
-So, the hash is, in pay-to-script hash is 20 bytes, yeah.
+So, the hash in pay-to-script hash is 20 bytes.
 It's a hash 160.
 And, well, I'll get to that later.
 I have a slide on all the different scripts for all the output types if we get there.
-But, so what you see here is an amount, the length of the output script.
+So what you see here is an amount, the length of the output script.
 The output script encodes the rules under which the money can be spent.
 And then three more times because there's four outputs on this transaction.